EXT. Groups Frequently Asked Questions

 2. The openness of the group to welcome those who don’t believe into the community of believers with the hope that the Holy Spirit will bring them to saving knowledge.

-4. The format of the meeting is to allow for fellowship and a sincere focus on God through praise, prayer, and the power of Scripture.
+4. The format of the meeting will allow for fellowship and sincere focus on God through praise, prayer, and the power of Scripture.

 5. The formation of unity, based solely on a love for Jesus and his kingdom.
 Christians may find common ground in politics, vocation, education, economics, race, and culture, but these things should never be the unifying factor for Christians.
-Sadly, often this is the case.
-If Jesus is not the unifying factor of our church and Christian relationships then our unity is built on sinking sand.
+Sadly, often it is the case that politics or other interests becomes the unifying factor.
+If Jesus is not the unifying factor of our church and Christian relationships, then our unity is built on sinking sand.

 Q: May my EXT.
 Group replace Sunday worship?